rmitchellscott/xovi-extensions/README.md

 Forces all notebook pages to start at 1x zoom with optional horizontal offset.
 Only affects notebooks, only affects portrait orientation.
 Designed for the Paper Pro Move.

 ### quickSettingsScreenshot.qmd
 Adds a screenshot button to the quick settings menu.
+- normal press: closes the menu and take a screenshot.
+- long-press: closes the menu and take a screenshot with a 5 second delay.

 Screenshots will be placed in `/home/root/screenshots`.
 _See required repos for supported devices._